ethereum/execution-specs/README.md

 | [EIP-2681](https://eips.ethereum.org/EIPS/eip-2681) | 0 |
 | [EIP-3607](https://eips.ethereum.org/EIPS/eip-3607) | 0 |

-## Consensus Specification (work-in-progress)
+## Execution Specification (work-in-progress)

-The consensus specification is a python implementation of Ethereum that prioritizes readability and simplicity.
-It [will] accompanied by both narrative and API level documentation of the various components written in restructured text and rendered using Sphinx....
+The execution specification is a python implementation of Ethereum that prioritizes readability and simplicity.
+It will accompanied by both narrative and API level documentation of the various components written in markdown and rendered using docc...

  * [Rendered specification](https://ethereum.github.io/execution-specs/)